Portuguese at the University of Mississippi

 The University of Mississippi offers an undergraduate minor in Portuguese.
 The Portuguese program at the University of Mississippi concentrates on the language and culture of Brazil.
 Students may take a total of 18 undergraduate hours in Portuguese.
 Student enrollment in elementary, intermediate and advanced courses is approximately 50.
+The minor in Portuguese requires the completion of 15 hours of Portuguese, beyond the 100 level.
+A maximum of 9 credits for the minor may be taken through an approved study abroad program.
 For more information on Portuguese contact Dr. Julia Bussade at (662) 915-7709, or send e-mail to email@example.com.

 WHY STUDY PORTUGUESE?